"The Other Swedes"

 The Jaderborg Home

-This home was built by the Swedish Palmquist Brothers in 1908.
-They were commissioned by Swede Lars Olaf Jaderborg, a retired farmer from Enterprise, Kansas who had moved to Lindsborg with his wife.
-The home was built on a raised lot near Bethany College.
-Mrs. Helen Jaderborg planted the large oak tree in front of the home, a branch of which can be seen in the above photograph, upper left.
+This home was built by the Swedish Palmquist Brothers* in 1908.
+They were commissioned by Swede Lars Olafsson "Olof" Jaderborg (1829-1916), a retired farmer from Enterprise, Kansas who had moved to Lindsborg.
+The beautiful home was built on a raised lot near Bethany College.

-Thure's son, Hilding, with his wife Esther would eventually take over the Swedish Crafts shop in Lindsborg.
-Hilding would become a photographer and develop his craft as an excellent artist receiving his training from Bethany College Professor Swedish Birger Sandzén.
+Thure, also, establish the Swedish Crafts shop in Lindsborg in 1946 with the help of a loan from friend and Bethany College colleague Professor and Dean Emil O. Deere.
+Thure's son, Hilding Arnold Jaderborg (1921-2011), also a Bethany College graduate, with his wife, Esther Marie Dahlsten Jaderborg, would eventually take over the Swedish Crafts shop.
+Hilding would become a photographer and an excellent artist as well, receiving his training from renown Bethany College Professor Swedish Birger Sandzén.

-Thure's son, Hilding, with his wife Esther would eventually take over the Swedish Crafts shop in Lindsborg.
-Hilding would become a photographer and develop his craft as an excellent artist receiving his training from Bethany College Professor Swedish Birger Sandzén.
+Thure, also, establish the Swedish Crafts shop in Lindsborg in 1946 with the help of a loan from friend and Bethany College colleague Professor and Dean Emil O. Deere.
+Thure's son, Hilding Arnold Jaderborg (1921-2011), also a Bethany College graduate, with his wife, Esther Marie Dahlsten Jaderborg, would eventually take over the Swedish Crafts shop.
+Hilding would become a photographer and an excellent artist as well, receiving his training from renown Bethany College Professor Swedish Birger Sandzén.

 The Holwerda Home